 The National Museum of Puerto Rican Arts & Culture hosts the Barrio Arts Festival in the heart of Chicago’s Humboldt Park.
 Browse art from more than 50 vendors, dig into traditional food, and groove to music and dance performances.

 Admire work from more than 100 artists at this Lakeview festival near Wrigley Field.
-It’s a lively atmosphere with live music, food vendors, and even a Kids Art Zone.
+The Southport Art Fest is a lively atmosphere with live music, food vendors, and even a Kids Art Zone.

 29. Jazzin’ at the Shedd

 What could make the beloved Shedd Aquarium even more fun?
 Add sunset views on Lake Michigan, food, drinks, and live jazz.
-Get tickets for Jazzin’ at the Shedd, one of Chicago’s favorite summer traditions, for Wednesdays from May 28 through August.
+Get tickets for Jazzin’ at the Shedd, one of Chicago’s favorite summer traditions, for Wednesdays through September 2.

 Choose from two taco routes bursting with flavor at the Rogers Park Taco Crawl.
 Sample tacos from restaurants like La Michoacana Chicago, Las Delicias, and more.

 Taste of River North invites you to enjoy art, shopping, and most of all food in the neighborhood.
-Taste your way through River North from Avli to Poke San to Blue Agave.
+Taste your way through River North from Avli to Mercadito to Seoul Taco.

 32. Enjoy Classical Music at Grant Park Music Fest